Randesund Municipality

-Randesund is a former municipality that was located in the old Vest-Agder county in Norway.
-The 43 km2 municipality existed from 1893 until its dissolution in 1965.
+Randesund is a former municipality in the old Vest-Agder county, Norway.
+The 44.8 km2 municipality existed from 1893 until its dissolution in 1965.
+The area is now part of Kristiansand Municipality in Agder county.
 The administrative centre was the village of Randesund where Randesund Church is located.
-The municipality was located in the southeastern part of the present-day municipality of Kristiansand, east of the Topdalsfjorden and south of the old municipality of Tveit.
 Since 1965, the area of Randesund has been the district of Randesund within the city of Kristiansand.